Francesco Caldei: Work

 Caldei did not sign his paintings.
 His oeuvre has been reconstituted on the basis of four still lifes in the collection of the Pinacoteca dell'Accademia a Palazzo Roverella in Rovigo.
 His work is clearly impacted by the Roman artistic milieu of his time.
-His master Bartolomeo Manfredi must have taught him to the naturalism that Caravaggio had introduced into Roman art.
+His master, Bartolomeo Manfredi, must have taught him the naturalism that Caravaggio had introduced into Roman art.
 His style of flower painting was likely influenced by his study of the vases with flowers which he had seen in the workshop of Tommaso Salini in Rome.
-His flower pieces are close to those of Mario Nuzzi who was a pupil of Salini.
-In the past it was believed that Caldei was a pupil of Nuzzi, but this thesis has now been disproved as Caldei was in fact older than Nuzzi and already a trained painter at the time Nuzzi arrived in Rome.
+His flower pieces are close to those of Mario Nuzzi, who was a pupil of Salini.
+In the past, it was believed that Caldei was a pupil of Nuzzi, but this thesis has now been disproved as Caldei was in fact older than Nuzzi and already a trained painter at the time Nuzzi arrived in Rome.
 Salini inspired Caldei to use elegant vases decorated with figures and surmounted by spectacular bouquets.
 Flemish innovations such as flying butterflies and dragonflies were also influential on Caldei.